Percival Serle: Publications

 Serle's publications included an edition, with notes, of A Song to David and Other Poems by the 18th-century English poet, Christopher Smart; A Bibliography of Australasian Poetry and Verse: Australia and New Zealand; An Australasian Anthology (with 'Furnley Maurice' and R. H. Croll); A selection of Poems by Furnley Maurice; Dictionary of Australian Biography; and A Primer of Collecting.

-The Dictionary took more than twenty years to complete and contains more than one thousand biographies of prominent Australians or persons closely connected with Australia.
-Serle comments in the Preface that "I have endeavoured to make the book worthy of its subject.
+The Dictionary took more than twenty years to complete and contains more than one thousand biographies of prominent Australians or people closely connected with Australia.
+Serle commented in the Preface: "I have endeavoured to make the book worthy of its subject.
 It would have been better could I have spent another five years on it, but at seventy-five years of age one realizes there is a time to make an end."
-He was awarded the Australian Literature Society Gold Medal for 1949 for this work.
+He was awarded the Australian Literature Society Gold Medal for 1949 for the work.

-Serle died in Hawthorn, Victoria, aged 80 on 16 December 1951.
+Serle died on 16 December 1951, in Hawthorn, Victoria, aged 80.